 - 1. On the Settings menu, click Grouping. - 2.
-In the Grouping Settings, dialog box, select a technology and group. - 3.
-Click Edit. - In the Grouping Settings Edit dialog box, in the Group text box, edit those fields for the group that need to be changed. - The filter button will retrieve the data from the selected node.
-If all nodes was selected, the operation will be performed on all nodes and the result will be a combination of all results. - Click Filter to populate the Select list with items.

-To display a smaller, more focused set of items in the Select list, type a string expression that contains the character string common to all the values you want to add to the group, combined with wildcard characters, into the text box.

-For example: If you define a group of login names and you want to view a list of all the login names that start with "U," you can type the string U% (or %) in the Filter box to display only login names that start with "U." If a specific value does not appear in the list, use the Free text box to enter the value.

-Use the arrow buttons to move items to the list on the right.
+In the Grouping Settings dialog box, select a technology and group. - 3.
+Click Edit - 4.
+In the Grouping Settings Edit dialog box, in the Group text box, edit those fields for the group that need to be changed. - 5.
+The filter button will retrieve the data from the selected node.
+If all nodes was selected, the operation will be performed on all nodes and the result will be a combination of all results. - 6.
+Click Filter to populate the Select list with items. - To display a smaller, more focused set of items in the Select list, type a string expression that contains the character string common to all the values you want to add to the group, combined with wildcard characters, into the text box. - For example: If you define a group of login names and you want to view a list of all the login names that start with "U," you can type the string U% (or %) in the Filter box to display only login names that start with "U." If a specific value does not appear in the list, use the Free text box to enter the value. - 7.
+Use the arrow buttons to move items to the list on the right. - 8.
+To delete an item from the right list, select it and click Remove. - 9.
 Click OK.
 An existing group is edited for the group list.